p-rivero/DiscordAudioStream/README.md

 Windows utility that allows Discord to stream (with audio!) the entire desktop or a specific window (including an OBS composition).

-Made out of necessity and continuous frustration, using C# and WinForms.
+Made out of necessity and continuous frustration.
+Built with WinForms (C#).

 <p align="center">